Huggywuggyurmu09/silver-octo-garbanzo/valex/README.md

 **Valex** is a free key generator that issues temporary license keys valid for **7 days**.
 It produces a rotating pool of keys intended for testing, demos, or short-term access.

+If a key doesn't work, try another key.

 ---

 ## Summary